zhw1nq/panel/contributor_license_agreement.md

-Thank you for your interest in Pelican ("Pelican Developers").
-To clarify the intellectual property license granted with Contributions from any person or entity, the Pelican Developers must have on file a signed Contributor License Agreement ("CLA") from each Contributor, indicating agreement with the license terms below.
-This agreement is for your protection as a Contributor as well as the protection of the Pelican Developers and its users.
+Thank you for your interest in zSystems ("zSystems Developers").
+To clarify the intellectual property license granted with Contributions from any person or entity, the zSystems Developers must have on file a signed Contributor License Agreement ("CLA") from each Contributor, indicating agreement with the license terms below.
+This agreement is for your protection as a Contributor as well as the protection of the zSystems Developers and its users.
 It does not change your rights to use your own Contributions for any other purpose.

-You accept and agree to the following terms and conditions for Your Contributions (present and future) that you submit to the Pelican Developers.
-In return, the Pelican Developers shall not use Your Contributions in a way that is contrary to the public benefit or inconsistent with its nonprofit status and bylaws in effect at the time of the Contribution.
-Except for the license granted herein to the Pelican Developers and recipients of software distributed by the Pelican Developers, You reserve all right, title, and interest in and to Your Contributions.
+You accept and agree to the following terms and conditions for Your Contributions (present and future) that you submit to the zSystems Developers.
+In return, the zSystems Developers shall not use Your Contributions in a way that is contrary to the public benefit or inconsistent with its nonprofit status and bylaws in effect at the time of the Contribution.
+Except for the license granted herein to the zSystems Developers and recipients of software distributed by the zSystems Developers, You reserve all right, title, and interest in and to Your Contributions.
 1. Definitions.
-   "You" (or "Your") shall mean the copyright owner or legal entity authorized by the copyright owner that is making this Agreement with the Pelican Developers.
+   "You" (or "Your") shall mean the copyright owner or legal entity authorized by the copyright owner that is making this Agreement with the zSystems Developers.
 For legal entities, the entity making a Contribution and all other entities that control, are controlled by, or are under common control with that entity are considered to be a single Contributor.
 For the purposes of this definition,